dkettchen/us_trans_survey_data_vis/US_trans_survey_analysis.md

 Studies like these, while incredibly insightful, can only ever track the current usage of labels by fluctuating subsets of the community, not the actual truth that lies underneath them, and we need to keep that in mind when analysing their data.

-These scewed numbers do not indicate that inexplicably afab people are more likely to *be* nonbinary, or the only amab people who come out are trans women and the missing percent of trans guys just won't come out for some reason.
+These scewed numbers do not indicate that inexplicably afab people are more likely to *be* nonbinary and noone crossdresses anymore, or that the only amab people who come out are trans women and the missing percent of trans guys just won't come out for some reason.

 They indicate that amab and afab people use labels differently, even when they are experiencing the same phenomenon (in this case that of transgenderism and genderqueerness).